 In Porto, all the years Porto has been numb for tourism have taken a toll in the accommodation offers.
 While you can get cheap dorm beds from as low as 10EUR per night, overall some guesthouses and cheap hotels still feel a bit old and lack in some infrastructure.

 In comparison, Lisbon the offer is bigger in quantity and quality.
 It is now in the point where people are questioning the long-term benefit of opening up so many hotels and hostels.
-Prices are rising as much as 20% per year (!) and most of times, it’s taking away housing opportunities for locals.
+Prices are rising as much as 20% per year (!) and most of the times, it’s taking away housing opportunities for locals.

-In this particularly area, I think Porto is going through what Lisbon went through… years ago.
+In this particular area, I think Porto is going through what Lisbon went through… years ago.
 The capital has the advantage on this one, just because the offer is bigger.
 1-2.

 Accommodation in Porto

 Check this list of the best accommodation in Porto I’ve put together to get you started.
 All of these are located in the very heart of the city, have WiFi and a rating of 8 or more!

 Rivoli Cinema HostelDecorated with a cinema theme, this hotel is located on a 1930’s art-deco building very close to the main square of Porto: Aliados.
 Amazing value for money!